 Navigating the holidays as a vegan can be tricky, especially if you’re new to this lifestyle.

 Is there going to be food for you?
 Are the other guests going to say anything weird?
-How to handle the gift situation?
+How do you handle the gift situation?

 join our free vegan course!